Happy Thanksgiving for yesterday!

 5. I often give books as gifts and I noticed that there is a range of paperbacks for sale which support Cancer Research UK.
 I also have my eye on Stressed, Unstressed, the poetry anthology produced by the ReLit Bibliotherapy Foundation.

-7. I love to give and receive lotions and potions and I found some lovely soaps produced by Arthouse Meath, which is a collective of artists living with disabilities.
+7. I love to give and receive lotions and potions and I found some lovely soaps produced by a collective of artists living with disabilities.
+You could search online for similar initiatives or order from your favourite charity.

 8. We all have people on our present list who already have everything and the ‘virtual’ charity gifts like ‘give a goat to Granny’ have been popular for some time.
 I like the idea of matching the gift to the person’s interests.
 One year I paid for stethoscopes for use in the developing world on behalf of my doctor parents and this year an option caught my eye for booklovers: to support the work of Chawton House Library (which is at the ‘Great House’ near Jane Austen’s home in Hampshire, UK) you can adopt a book on someone’s behalf.